 Outreach is also about broadening participation in computing for under-represented groups including women and minorities.
 The AIR lab works to provide support to those wishing to learn more about STEM at the undergraduate level.
 For instance, Marshini participated in the Ada Lovelace week at UChicago organized by the Human Integration lab with Ellen Do from the University of Colorado, Boulder.
 You can view the panel video here.

 Our outreach includes creating events that helps others learn about ways of conducting inter-disciplinary research.
 For instance, together with Helen Nissenbaum (Cornell Tech), Yan Shvartzshnaider (New York University) and Blase Ur (University of Chicago), Marshini co-organized and hosted the Virtual Town Hall on Contextual Integrity of Contact Tracing on September 22, 2020.
 Video of the panel that Marshini moderated can be viewed here.
+More recent events include the 4th Annual Symposium on Applications of Contextual Integrity which was held in 2022 at CornellTech – read more about the event and the program here.

 The AIR lab does not stop at writing academic papers but makes a concerted effort to influence Internet regulations.
 For instance, together with collaborators at the Center for Information Technology Policy (CITP) at Princeton University, Marshini led a comment to the Federal Trade Commission on their online endorsement guidelines based on our work on AdIntuition and studies of affiliate marketing on YouTube and Pinterest.
 In the past, Marshini has also contributed to comments on the Children’s Online Privacy Protection Act, specifically on how educational technologies should be regulated, as well as the California Consumer Protection Act.
 She has also interacted with the Federal Trade Commission in a workshop organized together with collaborators to discuss how dark patterns should be regulated.
+AIR lab members Brennan Schaffner and Jake Chanenson have more recently led and contributed to comments on various pieces of consumer protection-related online regulations.